Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Appendix

+\paragraph{Electricity Dataset:} The UCI household electricity dataset contains measurements of seven different quantities related to electricity consumption in a household.
+The data are recorded every minute for 47 months between December 2006 and November 2010, yielding over 2 million observations.
+To simulate irregular sampling, we keep observations only at durations sampled from an exponential distribution with $\lambda=20$.
+Following the preprocessing step of \citet{auto_cnn}, we also do random feature sampling where we choose one out of seven features at each time step.
+We divide the data into smaller time series consisting of monthly data and end up with a dataset of $1431$ examples each consisting of $7$ features.
+We perform interpolation experiments on this dataset where we compute feature values every minute using the irregularly sampled data.
+The dataset is available for download at \url{https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption}.

 \paragraph{Dataset Preprocessing:} We rescale time to be in $[0, 1]$ for all datasets.
 We also re-scale all dimensions.
-Specifically, for each dimensions we first remove outliers in the outer $0.1\%$ percentile region.
+In case of PhysioNet and MIMIC-III, for each dimensions we first remove outliers in the outer $0.1\%$ percentile region.
 We then compute the mean and standard deviation of all observations on that dimension.
 The outlier detection step is used to mitigate the effect of rare large values in the data set from affecting the normalization statistics.
 Finally, we z-transform all of the available data (including the points identified as outliers).
 No data points are discarded from the data sets during the normalization process.